Some criminal charges presuppose an alleged wrongdoer with a specific mindset and narrow objective.

 Such is often the case concerning a motorist’s interaction with the criminal justice system following a traffic stop and resulting drunk driving charge.
-Many drivers facing DWI/DUI (driving while intoxicated; driving under the influence) charges are candidly surprised by the event.
+Many drivers facing DWI (driving while intoxicated) charges are candidly surprised by the event.

 Indeed, it can be surreal.

-And it can happen to virtually anyone, as legions of Minnesota residents can readily attest.
+And it can happen to virtually anyone, as many Minnesota residents can readily attest.